Aitana (singer): 2017–2018: Operación Triunfo and first releases

 In October 2017, Aitana entered musical reality show contest Operación Triunfo.
 After over three months it ended with her as the show's runner-up.
 During her participation in the contest, she competed to represent Spain in the Eurovision Song Contest 2018 with two songs: "Arde", which she performed solo, and "Lo malo", composed by Brisa Fenoy and performed as a duet with Ana Guerra.
 The former song ended in second place and the latter finished third in the selection.
 Even though "Lo malo" hadn't been selected by the public to represent the country, it became an instant hit in Spain, topping the charts for five non-consecutive weeks and being certified 5× platinum.
 A remix of the song featuring Greeicy and Tini was released in August 2018.
 The song was performed at the 2019 Premios Lo Nuestro in Miami.

 Aitana embarked on a co-headlining tour with her Operación Triunfo mates from March to December 2018.
 The tour consisted of 23 dates and was attended by almost 300,000 people.
 In July, the singer released her first solo single "Teléfono" which received mixed reviews.
 The song became her first number-one solo song in Spain.
 It topped the charts for six consecutive weeks and was certified four times platinum.
 Its music video became the most watched video on its first twenty-four hours on YouTube's Vevo channel in Spain.
 "Teléfono" was included in her debut extended play, Tráiler, which she released on November 30, 2018.
 The EP features six original songs, of which one is a collaboration with the Venezuelan-American singer Lele Pons.
 A week after, "Vas a Quedarte" was released as the EP's second single.
-Written alongside Colombian band Morat, it became her third number-one hit in Spain and was nominated for Best Spanish Song at the 2019 LOS40 Music Awards.
+Written alongside Colombian band Morat, it became her third number-one hit in Spain and was nominated for Best Spanish Song at the 2019 Los 40 Music Awards.
 She also released an illustrated book, became an ambassador for Stradivarius, took part of a Coca-Cola Christmas campaign, did a cameo in Skam España and presented Bad Bunny alongside Pons at the 19th Annual Latin Grammy Awards.